AwarenessPlus/hololens_application/README.md

 # hololens_Aplication
-In this repository is all the code associated with the application on the Hololens
+In this repository has all the code associated with the application on the Hololens